RainbowVille/minegasm/docs/index.md

 ## Support
 In principle, we do not provide any dedicated (technical) supports.
 If you need any assistance, you can use the [discussion page](https://github.com/RainbowVille/minegasm/discussions).
 Alternatively, you can join our [Discord server](https://discord.gg/Kc7ueWC) and ping `@RSwoop` in the `#minegasm` channel, but please be advised that he might not always be able to help you.

 If you have any suggestions or found any bugs, please post them to our [issue tracker](https://github.com/RainbowVille/minegasm/issues) on GitHub.
-Please try to be as descriptive as possible.
+Please try to be as descriptive as possible and include your `debug.log` (please remove any references to your username first if that matters).
+The `debug.log` file is typically under the `logs` directory of your minecraft instance.
+In the vanilla installation on Windows, it is typically on `<drive>:\Users\<username>\AppData\Roaming\.minecraft`.

 The status of confirmed bugs and planned future enhancements are available on our [project board](https://github.com/RainbowVille/minegasm/projects/1).